Mohamed Atta's alleged Prague connection

-A claimed connection between Iraq and al-Qaeda came through an alleged meeting between September 11 hijacker Mohamed Atta and Iraqi consulate in April 2001.
+A claimed connection between Iraq and al-Qaeda came through an alleged meeting between September 11 ringleader Mohamed Atta and the Iraqi consulate in Prague, Czech Republic in April 2001.
 This alleged connection was a key claim used by the Bush administration to justify the 2003 U.S.-led invasion of Iraq.
-The Czech counterintelligence service claimed that Mohamed Atta el-Sayed, a September 11 hijacker, met with Ahmad Samir al-Ani, the consul at the Iraqi Embassy in Prague, in a café in Prague.
+The Czech counterintelligence service claimed that Mohamed Atta el-Sayed, the ringleader of the September 11 attacks, met with Ahmad Samir al-Ani, the consul at the Iraqi Embassy at a café in Prague.
 This claim, sometimes known as the "Prague connection", is generally considered to be false and has been said to be unsubstantiated by the Senate Intelligence Committee in the United States.

 Allegations

 In an interview with NBC's Meet the Press on December 9, 2001, then-Vice President Dick Cheney said: It's been pretty well confirmed that (Atta) did go to Prague, and he did meet with a senior official of the Iraqi intelligence service in (the Czech Republic) last April, several months before the attack.

 Cheney repeated the allegation as the nation prepared for war with Iraq.

 The source for the claim came from a contact the Czech intelligence had within the Iraqi embassy, described in The Boston Globe as "a single informant from Prague's Arab community who saw Atta's picture in the news after the 11 September attacks, and who later told his handlers that he had seen him meeting with Ani.
 Some officials have called the source unreliable."

 The story was first leaked to the Reuters news service on September 18, 2001.
-Without naming Prague, Reuters reported that "[r]ecent intelligence information received by the United States showed Atta had met with a representative of Iraqi intelligence this year".
+Without naming Prague, Reuters reported that "recent intelligence information received by the United States showed Atta had met with a representative of Iraqi intelligence this year".
 The report cited "U.S. government sources".
 On October 13, 2001, the story was leaked to Czech newspapers.
 The story was confirmed by the State Department.
 On October 20, 2001, The New York Times published a story by John Tagliabue saying Czech officials denied the meeting ever occurred.

 On October 26, Czech Republic Interior Minister Stanislav Gross responded by calling a press conference at which he "confirmed" that Atta "did make contact with an officer of the Iraqi intelligence" in Prague, namely al-Ani, who was later expelled from the country.

 On October 27, The New York Times published a story refuting its earlier story.
 Later The New York Times reported that Czech officials later backed off of the claim, first privately, and then later publicly after the paper conducted "extensive interviews with leading Czech figures."